 - To support community programs of an educational or charitable nature, consistent with CCPA’s goals.

 Q: I am a member.
-How can I become active?
+What can I do to participate?

 Q: How do I join CCPA?